Albert B. Randall: Remarkable rescue

-Ultimately, Captain Albert Randall's illustrious career culminated in his promotion to the esteemed position of Commodore of the fleet aboard the flagship Manhattan.
-His remarkable achievements, from his humble beginnings as an ordinary seaman to his command of prestigious vessels, exemplify his dedication and skill within the maritime industry.
+Ultimately, Captain Albert Randall's career culminated in his promotion to the esteemed position of Commodore of the fleet aboard the flagship Manhattan.
+His remarkable achievements, from his beginnings as an ordinary seaman to his command of notable vessels, show his dedication and skill within the maritime industry.

-Upon Retirement in 1939 he was presented with a letter of commendation from Franklin Roosevelt, on his service, and in September 1941 was promoted to the rank of Rear Admiral.
+Upon retirement in 1939 he was presented with a letter of commendation from Franklin D. Roosevelt, on his service, and in September 1941 was promoted to the rank of Rear Admiral.